kathysledge/smig/docs/guides/best-practices.md

 ### Vector indexes

-For HNSW indexes, tune parameters based on your data:
+HNSW indexes have tuneable parameters that affect build time, query speed, and memory usage.
+Start with defaults and adjust based on your workload:

 ```typescript
 indexes: {